Winter Jumpers for Dogs

 It’s been really cold here in the UK and Darcy has been shivering.
 I found him his cute jumper which says ‘I Can’t Stay Calm I’m A Dachshund’ but he decided that he wasn’t going to wear it this year!
 To be honest, it was a little tight, he’s obviously put on a few pounds since we rescued him in June 2015.
+I thought we could take a look at some winter jumpers for dogs, here are my dogs looking cosy.

 My friend uses up her wool oddments to make warm jumpers for the dogs, Every foster dog has left here with his very own handknitted jumper and crocheted blanket.
 I like to think that it helps them remember the time that they spent with me.